chanioxaris/devops-docker-mooc/Part1.md

 The Dockerfile for backend project is located [here](Part1/1.12/Dockerfile.backend)

-On both we have to set the requested environment variables `API_URL` and `FRONT_URL` to match the running url.
+We have to set the requested environment variables `API_URL` and `FRONT_URL` to match the running url.

 Build a new image from our frontend Dockerfile.